Monastery Notes

 Our cohort met in August.
 Sixteen of us gathered in Chiang Mai for orientation, fresh-faced for the three months ahead.
 Most, predictably, were from small liberal arts colleges.
 We took a flight to Delhi, an eight-hour train to Gaya, then a bumpy bus to Bodh Gaya, a Buddhist pilgrimage town in northern India.
 At five in the morning, we arrived at the Burmese Vihar, the monastery for Burmese monks making pilgrimage to Bodh Gaya.
 Though we lived in a separate building from the monastics, Bodh Gaya’s religiosity permeated through the town.
 There are more than 40 Buddhist temples in the area, and the Bodhi tree under which the Buddha attained enlightenment is a major Buddhist religious site.

 If you visit Bodh Gaya before September, you’ll sweat yourself to sleep.
 So, pilgrimage flourishes in the colder months.
 From March to September, the town population is almost purely local.
 In an attempt to blend in, our program coordinator took us shopping for kurtas and pajamas before we arrived.
 This was futile.
 We were the only non-Indian people in a twenty-mile radius.
-The locals referred to us as “Robert Group”, a leftover from the previous coordinator’s run nearly a decade ago.
-Once, I was surprised to see a new foreigner in town, only to come closer and realize it was a student with a new bandana acting as a mask.
+Every year, the locals referred to the wide-eyed cohort as “Robert Group”, a leftover from the previous coordinator’s run nearly a decade ago.

 The meditations course met twice a day, morning and evening, for about an hour each.
 Morning meditations tended to be purely sitting and walking, whereas evening meditations typically added on a half hour of lecture.
 It was split into three units, each lasting three weeks and covering a major Buddhist meditation tradition.
 The first was Theravada, the second Zen, and the third Tibetan Buddhism, or Vajrayana.
 Each section was taught by master meditators of that tradition.

 U Hla Myint, an ex-Burmese monk from the Mahasi Sayadaw tradition, taught us Theravada meditation.
 In the mornings, we’d shuffle in the meditation hall five or ten minutes late, and he would pad in after, clothed entirely in white, close his eyes, ring the singing bowl, and sit without a word.
 When he did speak, his gentle voice was barely audible through the microphone.
 U Hla Myint emphasized metta, or lovingkindness practice, a technique to enhance concentration.
-At the conclusion of each sit, we would chant together from a little white pamphlet our wish for all beings to be well and happy.
-It seemed to work – he had a gentle calm to him, despite how quietly he chanted.
+At the conclusion of each session, we would chant together from a little white pamphlet our wish for all beings to be well and happy.
+It seemed to work – he had a calm to him.

-Zen, on the other hand, was taught by Sensei.
-Sensei’s full name is Ekai Korematsu Roshi, but I had to look it up – we only referred to him as Sensei.
-He was Japanese, found meditation in his youth at UC Berkeley, and trained formally at Eiheiji, one of the two head temples of Japanese Soto Zen.
+Zen, on the other hand, was taught by a round-faced Japanese man known only as Sensei.
+He had found meditation in his youth and trained formally at Eiheiji, one of the two head temples of Japanese Soto Zen.
 He flew to us from Melbourne, bringing Australian practitioners John and Isabel in tow.
 His style was different.

 U Hla Myint liked to enter the meditation hall after we’d all milled in so we wouldn’t feel embarrassed to be late.
 Sensei had no such reservations.
 If we arrived at 5:31AM, he’d bark, “Late!” as we bowed to the small bronze Buddha statue in the center of the room.
 The Buddha watched, ensnared in incense smoke.